actsasrob/lircdo_ask/README.md

     ./ask_simulate_scripts/pair.sh

 **NOTE:** If you look at the contents of the scripts in the ask_simulate_scripts directory you may notice the Alexa skill is invoked as "open baba zoo" instead of "open lircdo".
-This is because I have created a second Alexa skill named "baba zoo" paired with with its own lircdo server/service which I use for test purposes only.
+This is because I have created a second Alexa skill with invocation name "baba zoo" paired with with its own lircdo server/service which I use for test purposes only.
 This allows me to do testing, and in particular, run bulk mocha tests, without causing my main lircdo server/service to emit many IR signals to my home audio/video equipment.

 ## Execute the mocha tests from the test directory: e.g.
     cd test